 "The love of books is among the choicest gifts of the gods." - Sir Arthur Conan Doyle

-Today's video features a complete reading of Sir Arthur Conan Doyle's classic short story, A Scandal in Bohemia.
+Today's video features a complete reading of Sir Arthur Conan Doyle's classic short story collection, The Adventures of Sherlock Holmes.
 Enjoy!